 The U.S. Supreme Court currently has nine justices.
 The Constitution does not specify the number.
 In the Judiciary Act of 1789, Congress initially established a six-member Supreme Court, with a Chief Justice and five associate justices.
 Between then and the Civil War, Congress gradually expanded the number of justices to ten.
 Then, in an attempt to limit President Johnson’s powers, Congress reduced the number of justices through retirement down to seven.
 In 1869, Congress raised the number of justices to nine, where it has stayed ever since.
 In 1937, President Franklin Roosevelt proposed to expand the number of justices by adding one for every sitting justice who was seventy- and one-half-years-old and who didn’t retire.
 Potentially, this move could have increased the number of justices to fifteen.
 Roosevelt was frustrated that the Court was thwarting his New Deal policies, which were targeted at ameliorating the effects of the Great Depression.
 His court packing plan was not approved by Congress, but the Court nevertheless became more amenable to an activist federal government.
 (3) When the Court changed and begin endorsing Roosevelt’s policies, it became popularly known as “the switch in time that saved nine.”

 Article II, Section 2, of the Constitution says that the president appoints Supreme Court justices with the Senate’s advice and consent.
 The same procedure applies to seating all federal judges.
-The president’s nominee needs at least fifty-one votes in the Senate to take his seat on the bench.
-The Constitution does not list Supreme Court or other federal judgeship qualifications.
+The president’s nominee needs at least fifty-one votes in the Senate to take their seat on the bench.
+The Constitution does not list qualifications to be a Supreme Court justice or other federal judge.
 Senate Judiciary Committee members interview district and circuit court seat nominees, scrutinizing the nominee’s stances on previous cases or their approach to making decisions.
-This kind of scrutiny’s magnitude is enormously greater for Supreme Court nominees.
+The magnitude of this scrutiny is significantly greater for Supreme Court nominees.
 In 2017, the Senate Republican majority enforced new rules to disallow filibustering Supreme Court nominees.

 Who are our current Supreme Court justices?
 Although few Americans can name them, you should know who they are and something about their perspectives.
 You can always check the Supreme Court’s website for the current membership.
 Talk about the Supreme Court justices with your professor, classmates, family, and friends.
 What do you know about who appointed them and their ideological perspectives?
-Here are some Supreme Court membership historical facts.
+Here are some interesting facts about the history of justices who sit on the Supreme Court.
 Up through mid-2020, 114 people have served as Supreme Court justices.
-More than 97 percent have been white, and more than 96 percent have been men.
+More than 97 percent have been White, and more than 96 percent have been men.
 (4) Of all the Supreme Court justices who have served since the Civil War, more than 65 percent have been nominated by Republican presidents.

 Controversies Surrounding Some Court Nominations